llafuente/language/statements/switch.markdown

 Most common languages choose to break by default, and it's resonable, they provide `fallthrough` as error prone replacement of `break`

 Plee goes a bit beyond while provide `fallthrough` also provide `break` but the default behavior is continue testing the next cases.
 So you can reuse code easily.
+Also default will be the last to test, regardless the position.
+In fact is recommended to be the first.

 There are two types of switch: expression switch and comparison switch.